zjkmxy/zjkmxy.github.io/_posts/2020-07-11-tlv-reflection.md

 Forms of Existence
 ======
-Every datum exist in two forms: a structured class used by the application, and an encoded wire used to trasport.
+Every datum exist in two forms: a structured class used by the application, and an encoded wire used to transport.
-The struct can be serilized to a buffer as wire; the wire can be parsed to an instance of the struct.
+The struct can be serialized to a buffer as wire; the wire can be parsed to an instance of the struct.
 ```golang
 // Code from https://github.com/go-ndn/ndn/
 // Class Definition